NikosAlexandris/i.landsat.import/README.md

 one Mapset and band names are prefixed with each scene's unique identifier.

 The MTL metadata file is copied under the target mapset's `cell_misc` directory.
-This can be overriden by using the `-c` flag.
+This can be cancelled by using the `-c` flag.
 Date (year, month, day) and time (hours, minutes, seconds, timezone) of acquisitions are transferred to each imported band. [see r.timestamp]